-When storing the spare tire, put it in place with the outer side of the wheel facing up.
+- 3. Loosen and remove the bolt. - 4.
+Take the spare tire out of the vehicle.
+When storing the spare tire, put it in place with the inner side of the wheel facing inward.
 Then secure the tire by repeating the above removal steps in reverse order to prevent it from flying forward during a collision or sudden braking.